cgao0520/DSduino/README.md

 Nintendo DS (Slot 1) <----SPI----> Arduino <----GPIO/I2C, etc----> Peripherals

 The Arduino is a minimal system which does not require any electrical components.
-In this project, I used an Atmel 328p from an Arduino UNO board and reflashed the firmware to allow it running with its internal oscillator under 3.3V rather than 5V, as NDS's SPI is running on 3.3V.
+In this project, I used an Atmel 328p from an Arduino UNO board and reflashed the bootloader to allow it running with its internal oscillator under 3.3V rather than 5V, as NDS's SPI is running on 3.3V.
 Technically, you are totally fine to use any 3.3V Arduino board, e.g., Arduino mini.

 ## Software